Trump Administration Reportedly Instructs CDC On Its Own Version Of 7 Dirty Words

 The CDC has not issued a public statement or returned NPR's requests for comment.
 But according to the Union of Concerned Scientists, it is not uncommon for career staff at government agencies to self-censor in order to avoid being a political target.

 "It is unclear whether the directive came from Trump administration officials or from career staff self-censoring to avoid falling into political traps.
-Career staff at government agencies often modify language to stop their work from being politicized."
+Career staff at government agencies often modify language to stop their work from being politicized.

 "Yet there's a fine line between necessary self-preservation and needless self-censorship."